yowainwright/common-utilities/packages/is-object/README.md

 **No cruft.
 No bloat.
 No dependencies.**

-Just simple typed functional well documented and tested javascript utility functions—so why not use 'em?
+Simple, typed, functional, documented, and tested javascript utility functions.

 ---